ziab/facade/README.md

     FACADE_METHOD(send);
 };
 ```
+`FACADE_CONSTRUCTOR` declares pre-defined constructors of the class, two for initializing it with a reference to the original implementation and another one for providing a path to a file with a recorded database.

-And then you create a recording of `network_interface`'s behavior:
+Then you create a recording of `network_interface`'s behavior:
 ```cpp
 void run()
 {